ImTerm/Town-Of-Us-R/README.md

   <summary> Changelog </summary>
   <details>
   <summary> v2.4.2-tdev5</summary>
   <ul> <li>Another minor patch to hopefully finally fix all the issues with the menus for Illusionist and Transporter.
-Now an Illusioned Impostor's role is not seen by their teamate if the option to hide them is on.</li> </ul>
+Now an illusioned Impostor's role is not seen by their teamate if the option to hide them is on.</li> </ul>
   </details>
   <details>
   <details>